Bukovina

 Ethnic divisions in modern Bukovina with Ukrainian, Romanian and Russian areas depicted in light yellow, green, and red respectively.
 The Moldovans, counted separately in the 2001 Ukrainian census, are included in this map as Romanians.

 Bukovina is a historical region at the crossroads of Central and Eastern Europe.
 It is located on the northern slopes of the central Eastern Carpathians and the adjoining plains, today divided between Romania and Ukraine.

-Inhabited by many cultures and peoples, settled by both Ukrainians (Ruthenians) and Romanians (Moldavians), it became part of the Kievan Rus' and Pechenegs' territory early on during the 10th century and an integral part of the Principality of Moldavia in the 14th century where the capital of Moldavia, Suceava, was founded, eventually expanding its territory all the way to the Black Sea.
+It is inhabited mainly by Romanians (in southern regions) and Ukrainians (in northern regions).

-Consequently, the culture of the Kievan Rus' spread in the region during the early Middle Ages.
-During the time of the Golden Horde, namely in the 14th century (or in the High Middle Ages), Bukovina became part of Moldavia under Hungarian suzerainty (i.e. under the medieval Kingdom of Hungary).
+Settled throughout history by various cultures and peoples, it became part of the Kievan Rus' in the 10th century, but the region was also affected by Pechenegs and Cumans.
+Consequently, the culture of the Kievan Rus' spread in the region, that belonged to the Principality of Halych.
+During the time of the Golden Horde, namely in the 14th century, Bukovina became part of the Principality of Moldavia, that was under the suzerainty of the medieval Kingdom of Hungary.
+In that region, the capital of Moldavia, Suceava, was founded.

 According to the Moldo-Russian Chronicle, the Hungarian king Vladislav (Ladislaus) asked the Old Romans (i.e. Byzantines) and the New Romans (i.e. Vlachs) to fight the Tatars.
 During the same event, it writes that Dragoș was one of the New Romans.
 Eventually, Dragoș dismounted Moldavia named from a river (Moldova River) flowing in Bukovina.
 During a Vlach revolt in Bukovina against Balc, Dragoș's grandson, Bogdan the Founder joined the revolt and deposed Balc, securing independence from the Kingdom of Hungary.
-In 1497 a battle took place at the Cosmin Forest (the hilly forests separating Chernivtsi and Siret valleys), at which Stephen III of Moldavia (Stephen the Great), managed to defeat the much-stronger but demoralized army of King John I Albert of Poland.
+In 1497, at the Battle of the Cosmin Forest, Stephen III of Moldavia defeated the much-stronger but demoralized army of King John I Albert of Poland.
 The battle is known in Polish popular culture as "the battle when the Knights have perished".